MR ZHANG'S STORY

-Throughout the years, Mr Zhang’s passion and marvel for the horse never wavered, and in 2010, travelled to England to discover the endless experiences the world of thoroughbred racing could offer.
-Off the back of this visit, he purchased his first thoroughbred, the Edward Lynam-trained mare Yulong Bao Ju, and the Yulong vision was born.
+Throughout the years, Mr Zhang’s passion and marvel for the horse never wavered, and in 2010, travelled to Ireland to discover the endless experiences the world of thoroughbred racing and breeding could offer.
+Off the back of this visit, he purchased his first thoroughbred in Ireland, the Edward Lynam-trained mare Yulong Bao Ju, and the Yulong vision was born.

 INVESTMENT IN AUSTRALIA